dtandersen/factorio-lan-vagrant/README.md

 vagrant putty
 ```

+## Modifying Ubuntu

+The server is for all intents and purposes a standard Ubuntu box.
+Feel free to run any commands you want on it.
+Just remember that if you delete the VM or `vagrant destroy` you lose everything.

 ## Modifying Configuration

 To change settings login to the virtual machine (VM).

 ```
 cd /opt/factorio/config
-nano server-settings.json
+sudo nano server-settings.json
 ```

 To edit the docker-compose.yml:

 ```
 cd /vagrant
-nano docker-compose.yml
+sudo nano docker-compose.yml
 ```

 ## Restarting Server